the-shop/node-api-sample/README.md

  - `admin/` source of React administration
  - `docs/` documentation on specific topics
+ - `public/` express uses this directory to serve static assets
  - `src/` main source code for the project

    - `Cron/` directory contains all of cron jobs